 Zoom in on your scans and check them carefully for scratches and dust marks.
 It is very hard to scan slides and negatives without getting any dust marks.
 Use a dust-removal setting such as Digital ICE if your scanner has one.

-Regardless of the format used, you will need to upload a separate jpeg (.JPG) version of the illustration at the same time as the vector version is uploaded.
-The vector and jpeg files must have identical names (with different file extensions) in order to be grouped by the upload system into one image entry.
-The system will detect any embedded metadata (title, description or keywords) included in the jpeg file.
+You will need to upload a separate jpeg (.JPG) version of the illustration with your vector file.
+The vector and jpeg files must have identical names (with different file extensions) in order to be merged by the upload system into one image entry.
+The system will extract any embedded metadata (title, description or keywords) from the jpeg file.

-Please make sure there are no bitmap image elements (jpegs, tiffs, psd etc) within your vector files before uploading.
-Only true vector artwork, where all elements are scalable and editable, should be submitted as a vector illustration.
+Ensure there are no bitmap image elements (jpegs, tiffs, psd etc) within your vector files before uploading.
+Only true vector artwork, with all elements scalable and editable, should be submitted as a vector illustration.
 Bitmap illustrations can be uploaded in jpeg format like regular photos.

 Vector art comes in a range of formats that offer a variety of features not found in jpeg files, meaning they are not as cross-compatible as jpeg files.
 We therefore strongly recommend that you add an informative description of your artwork in the 'description' field when uploading the file.
 This could be anything that is not apparent from the low resolution preview and that can make it easier for potential customers to judge if your artwork is suitable for their needs.

 Keep in mind that the image will be for sale both in vector and jpeg formats.
 This should be clear to the buyer.
 Here's an example of a possible description: